All right, news roundup and information overload hour, 800-941-SHAWN, if you want to be a part of the program.

 And they've brought me as far as they could bring me.

-My my mom had me at sixteen.
+My mom had me at 16.

-It was look, stay humble.
+It was, look, stay humble.

-Remember your mom, the medicine, remember your dad the truck driver and watch out for the girls, and you know, don't call women inappropriate names or you know, uh get married, don't have any children.
+And, you know, don't call women inappropriate names or, you know, get married, don't have any children.

-Oh man, you're mentioning me in your book.
+Oh, man, you're mentioning me in your book.

 That's not fair.

-Well, here's what I saw, and I'm gonna be really quick here because we're on the clock, but I saw uh that you had way more natural talent than I feel I ever had.
+But I saw that you had way more natural talent than I feel I ever had.

-I can't wait to uh have the handoff.
+I can't wait to have the handoff.

-Uh I'm waiting for you to call me an old man again, and I've got a I've got a good response when you do.
+I'm waiting for you to call me an old man again.

-Lawrence Jones LJ, uh, don't miss it.
+Lawrence Jones, LJ, don't miss it on the weekends.

-On the weekends, Fox News, uh Lawrence Jones Cross Country, my friend.
+Fox News, Lawrence Jones Cross Country.

-Great job with the mayor of Portland.
+My friend, great job with the mayor of Portland.

 Very proud of you.